stevecasso/rabbit-research/README.md

-# Rabbit Research for Authors
+# Story Scout for Authors

 A focused research tool for fiction writers.
 Set your novel context once, then run targeted Research Sprints on specific topics.
 Each sprint produces a structured index